Note: see session law sections for effective dates.

 (3) the applicant complies with applicable laws and rules in all other respects.

-(e) Except as provided in paragraphs (g) and (h), the commissioner shall not issue or reissue a license if the applicant, license holder, or controlling individual has:
+(d) Except as provided in paragraphs (f) and (g), the commissioner shall not issue or reissue a license if the applicant, license holder, or controlling individual has:

 (1) been disqualified and the disqualification was not set aside and no variance has been granted;

-(2) been denied a license within the past two years;
+(2) been denied a license under this chapter, within the past two years;

-(3) had a license revoked within the past five years;
+(3) had a license issued under this chapter revoked within the past five years;

 (4) an outstanding debt related to a license fee, licensing fine, or settlement agreement for which payment is delinquent; or